woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/firstconnect.rst

       sudo service postgresql restart

 #.
-To test your connection using **pgAdmin**, connect to the database at the IP address or host name of the system that hosts the database.
+To test your connection using :command:`pgAdmin`, connect to the database at the IP address or host name of the system that hosts the database.
 Enter the user name ``postgres`` and the password supplied.

    .. note:: Make sure that port 5432 is open on this system.